Fortune-telling: Sociology

 Western fortune tellers typically attempt predictions on matters such as future romantic, financial, and childbearing prospects.
 Many fortune tellers will also give "character readings".
 These may use numerology, graphology, palmistry (if the subject is present), and astrology.

 In contemporary Western culture, it appears that women consult fortune tellers more than men.
 Some women have maintained long relationships with their personal readers.
 Telephone consultations with psychics grew in popularity through the 1990s, and by the 2010s additional contact methods such as email and videoconferencing also became available, but none of these have completely replaced traditional in-person methods of consultation.

 Children's fortune-telling games

 Children's fortune-telling games are informal activities that mimic traditional divination practices, often serving as a form of play rather than serious attempts to predict the future.
 These games are prevalent in various cultures and have been documented in folklore studies.
-They are often played with simple objects like folded paper or pencils like MASH and Cootie Catchers.
+They are often played with simple objects like folded paper or pencils like MASH and the paper fortune teller (a.k.a. cootie catcher).